-The first part of the trail is very steep and rocky but this soon transforms into a pleasant forest path.
+The first part of the trail is very steep and rocky, but this soon slowly evolves into a pleasant forest path.

-After about half an hour you’ll start seeing glimpses of water as you walk along Cowan Creek towards the bay past huge gum and eucalyptus trees and little waterfalls.
+After about half an hour you will start seeing glimpses of water, as you walk along Cowan Creek towards the bay past huge gum and eucalyptus trees and little waterfalls.

 At this point it feels like Jerusalem Bay is very close, but there is actually still quite a bit to go before you arrive at the bay.

-Keep following the path until you get to an elevated point where you can enjoy the best views across Cowan Creek and Jerusalem Bay.
+Keep following the path until you get to an elevated point where you can enjoy some pretty amazing views over Cowan Creek and Jerusalem Bay.

-It’s hard to imagine that the city is less than an hour away as it just looks and feels like nobody has ever come to this beautiful spot before.
+It’s hard to imagine that the city is less than an hour away, as it just looks and feels like you’re in a little paradise far away from civilisation.

 On a warm day it’s definitely recommended to go for a refreshing swim.
-There are some flat, rocky surfaces around the water’s edge where you can put your towel and belongings before jumping in.
+There are some flat, rocky surfaces around the water’s edge where you can put your towel and belongings down before going into the water.

 The quiet and peaceful surroundings of the bay and the trees make swimming here such a unique experience.

 The other obvious way to get to the bay is by boat.
-You’ll notice quite a few boats floating around the bay which is a pretty sight.
+You will notice quite a few boats floating around the bay, which is actually quite a pretty sight.